champ8644/tscribe/README.md

 ## What is tscribe for?

-`tscribe` is a developer CLI tool that extracts `.ts` and `.tsx` source files from your project, transforms them into a readable Markdown structure, and outputs the result as either a plain text file or a zipped archive.
+`tscribe` is a developer CLI tool that extracts `.ts` and `.tsx` source files from your project, transforms them into a readable Markdown structure, and outputs the result as either a plain text file or streamed to stdout.
 It is especially useful for:

 - Static code analysis or documentation generation
 - Developer tooling and AI workflow integration

-Supports mono-repos, source indexing, and zip bundling for efficient context window management in LLMs.
+Supports mono-repos, source indexing, and flexible file filtering for efficient context window management in LLMs.

 ---